shivannis/xandr-docs-public/xandr-docs/articles/curate/create-event-code-manually.md

 ---
-title: Create Event Code Manually
+title: Create Event Code Manually for Curate
 description: The article describes how you can manually create event code based on a template and deploy it on your website.
 ---
 # Create event code manually